ricardoptcosta/k8s-nginx-operator/README.md

 wateringalarms.ric.com   2021-06-17T13:29:57Z
 ```

 Now, we can go ahead and create custom resources of type WateringAlarm.
-In this case we will build an alarms for orchids and succulents.
+In this case we will build alarms for orchids and succulents.

 `iteration-1/orchid-wateringalarm.yml`
 ```yaml